-Saint Francis Breast Center offers mammogram screenings for patients in Tulsa, OK, to detect tumors long before they are large enough for you or your doctor to notice.
+Saint Francis Breast Center offers mammogram screenings for patients in eastern Oklahoma to detect tumors long before they are large enough for you or your doctor to notice.
 A mammogram is a safe, low-dose X-ray image of the breast.
 Women who have symptoms of breast cancer or who have a high risk of the disease should get screened.
 You and your doctor should discuss when to start having mammograms and the recommended frequency.
 (As recommended by the American Cancer Society, women in their 20s and 30s should have a clinical breast exam as part of a regular health exam by a health professional preferably every three years.
 Starting at age 40, women should have a clinical breast exam by a health professional every year.)

 Early Detection with Mammogram Screenings